lowRISC/lowrisc-site/content/blog/moving-riscv-llvm-forwards.md

 can push forwards on these fronts, which will will soon become a primary focus of this development effort.

-### I have a RISC-V LLVM fork for which works for me, why should I care about an upstream backend?
+### I have a RISC-V LLVM fork which works for me, why should I care about an upstream backend?

 This is ultimately a question about long-term maintenance and sharing the support burden with others in the RISC-V ecosystem.
 By working together and